 This urban fantasy is a paperback edition was published by ROC on April 1, 2008 and has 378 pages.

-Other books by this author that I've reviewed include Curse the Dawn, Death's Mistress, Hunt the Moon, Chicks Kick Butt, Fury's Kiss, "The Gauntlet", "The Queen's Witch", "House at Cobb End", Midnight's Daughter, Claimed by Shadow, Touch the Dark, Tempt the Stars, "In Vino Veritas", Updating Pritkin, Reap the Wind,.
+Other books by this author include Curse the Dawn, Death's Mistress, Hunt the Moon, Chicks Kick Butt, Fury's Kiss, "The Gauntlet", "The Queen's Witch", "House at Cobb End", Midnight's Daughter, Claimed by Shadow, Touch the Dark, Tempt the Stars, "In Vino Veritas", Updating Pritkin, Reap the Wind,

 Third in the Cassandra Palmer urban fantasy series about a hunted Pythia doing her best to stay alive, free her father, and get rid of the geis.

 It’s all fun and games…on the grim side…when you hang with Cassie and Pritkin on this chase through the Père Lachaise cemetery in Paris.
 Upstairs, downstairs, and through so many chambers, LOL.